 The script supervisor is an integral role to every production.

 They're involved in every step of the process, from pre-production all the way into post.
-The script supervisor uses script supervisor forms to make sure that continuity errors are avoided in every part of the filmmaking process.
+The "scripty" uses script supervisor forms to make sure that continuity errors are avoided in every part of the process.

 The script supervisor is the security net for department heads, the producers, and the director.
-For lack of better words, the script supervisor observes and monitors nearly everything.
+For lack of better words, they observe and monitor nearly everything.